 READ ALSO: How to Lookup Vehicle Specs by VIN Number

-If your reason for wanting to find the name of a car owner or the ownership details is because of suspicious activity, then the cops should be your first point of contact.
-If you notice criminal activity or suspicious activity with a particular vehicle, you should immediately reach out to the police.
+If you notice criminal or suspicious activity with a particular vehicle, you should immediately contact the police.
 They have access to details on every driver and every vehicle.
 Immediately file a complaint or send the license plate number you acquired to the police, and they will take it from there.

 The only problem with this method is that the police will not reveal their findings to you and will most likely keep the car owner’s information confidential.